wormhole-foundation/docs.wormhole.com/docs/multigov/faqs.md

 ## Technical Questions

-### How does Multi-Gov ensure security in cross-chain communication?
+### How does MultiGov ensure security in cross-chain communication?

-Multi-Gov leverages Wormhole's robust cross-chain communication protocol.
+MultiGov leverages Wormhole's robust cross-chain communication protocol.
 It implements several security measures:

 - Message origin verification to prevent unauthorized governance actions
 - Timely and consistent data checks to ensure vote aggregation is based on recent and synchronized chain states
 - Authorized participant validation to maintain the integrity of the governance process
 - Replay attack prevention by tracking executed messages

-### Can Multi-Gov integrate with any blockchain?
+### Can MultiGov integrate with any blockchain?

-Multi-Gov can potentially integrate with any blockchain supported by Wormhole.
+MultiGov can potentially integrate with any blockchain supported by Wormhole.
 However, specific implementations may vary depending on the chain's compatibility with Ethereum Virtual Machine (EVM) and its smart contract capabilities.
 [Find all supported networks here](https://docs.wormhole.com/wormhole/reference/blockchain-environments).
-The current implementation of Multi-gov supports an EVM Hub and both the EVM and SVM for spokes.
+The current implementation of MultiGov supports an EVM Hub and both the EVM and SVM for spokes.

 ### How are votes aggregated across different chains?